DHTMLX/docs-suite/docs/grid/accessibility.md

 # Accessibility in DHTMLX Grid

-DHTMLX Grid is built to be operated entirely from the keyboard and to expose its structure and state to assistive technology.
+DHTMLX Grid is built to be usable by everyone, including people who rely on keyboards, screen readers, screen magnification, or high-contrast display modes.
 WAI-ARIA semantics are part of the rendered markup, and a single, coherent focus model spans the header, body, and footer.
-The semantics are always present — there is **no** configuration flag to disable them.

 :::info Target conformance
 DHTMLX Grid is designed to meet **WCAG 2.2 Level AA**, **Section 508** of the U.S. Rehabilitation Act, and **EN 301 549** (the technical baseline of the European Accessibility Act).
 Because WCAG 2.2 AA also satisfies ADA and Section 508 expectations, a single conformance target covers the major regulatory requirements.